nithya-kumar/CSC510_F17_Project/DESIGN.md

 #### 3. SQL Database
 All the user, admin, tasks, project and bot processed information is stored in SQL database.
+#### 4. Constraints
+Constraints:
+The following constraints can be observed in the Scibot:
+* It will establish entitlements for different users and thus defining the permissions for all the users to do various tasks.
+Example: The Admin will have the functionality to create and assign tasks to different team members.
+The team members cannot create tasks thus limiting their entitlements.
+* SciBot can only interact with one user at a time.
+Thus it can take input from one user at a specific instant.
+We can create multiple instances of the bot and add the functionality of multiple interacting points as a future scope.

 ## Additional Patterns